-Hull-born striker Keane Lewis-Potter built a fearsome reputation for goalscoring as a teenager, striking 120 goals in one season.
-He was offered a first professional contract in February 2018 days after his seventeenth birthday, this rapid ascent came after a flood of goals for the youth team and under-23 side that continued into 2018/19 and led to his debut in the FA Cup at Millwall in January 2019.
+Hull-born striker Keane Lewis-Potter built a fearsome reputation for goalscoring as a teenager, striking 120 goals in one season of junior football.
+He was offered a first professional contract by Hull City in February 2018 days after his seventeenth birthday, this rapid ascent came after a flood of goals for the youth team and under-23 side that continued into the 2018/19 season and led to his debut in the FA Cup at Millwall in January 2019.
 A month after this debut Keane’s continued promise encouraged City to sign him up until June 2022.

-In November 2019 Keane scored his first goal for City, a late consolation during defeat at Barnsley and continued to make a positive contribution during 2019/20, mostly from the bench, despite City’s perilous collapse in form.
-He began the 2020/21 season firmly in the first team picture and opened his goal account with a diving header against Leicester in the EFL Trophy, adding a League goal four days later in the first fixture of the League One season.
-He became a first name on the teamsheet as the season developed, until a contract dispute meant he spent much of the winter sitting on the bench as vice-chairman Ehab Allam sought to exert his will on Keane and get him to sign a new contract.
+In November 2019 Keane scored his first goal for City, a late consolation during defeat at Barnsley and he continued to make a positive contribution during the 2019/20 season, mostly from the bench.
+After City were relegated to League One Lewis-Potter began the 2020/21 season firmly in the first team picture and opened his goal account with a diving header against Leicester in the EFL Trophy.
+He attained first name on the teamsheet status as the season developed until a contract dispute meant he spent much of the winter sitting on the bench as vice-chairman Ehab Allam sought to exert his will on Keane and get him to sign a new deal.
 When the impasse was eventually broken in mid-January Keane was restored to the first team and a resurgent City immediately cuffed Accrington Stanley 3-0.
 He continued to make an important contribution to City’s League One title winning season and built a reputation as one of the lower leagues’ most promising young talents.

 Date/Place of Birth: 22 February 2001, Hull

 Hull City First Game: 6 January 2019, Millwall A (FA Cup Third Round), 17 years, 318 days old